High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: Numerical Examples

 \subsubsection{Conservation Laws with Discontinuous Flux}

-It is instructive to check whether the proposed YM schemes can capture non-unique numerical results on the examples of conservation laws with discontinuous coefficients when taking different entropy functions in the linear programming problem.
+It is instructive to investigate how the proposed Young-measure schemes respond to different entropy objectives for conservation laws with discontinuous coefficients.
 To this end, we consider the scalar conservation law with a discontinuous flux function:

-where $F(u)=(1-H(x))g(u)+H(x)f(u)$, and $H(x)$ is the heaviside function.
+where $F(u)=(1-H(x))g(u)+H(x)f(u)$, and $H(x)$ is the Heaviside function.
 We refer the readers to \cite{Mishra2017} for more details.

+We emphasize that, for scalar conservation laws with discontinuous fluxes, the admissible solution is determined not only by the conservation law away from the interface, but also by the interface entropy condition, or equivalently by the selection criterion imposed at the discontinuity of the flux.
+Therefore, uniqueness should be understood only after such an interface condition has been specified.
+In the present Young-measure formulation, the entropy used in the objective function of the linear-programming problem acts as a selection criterion in the reconstruction step.
+Consequently, changing the objective function may lead to different selected numerical approximations.
+This should not be interpreted as producing two different solutions for the same completely specified interface entropy condition, but rather as illustrating how different entropy-based selection criteria can be incorporated into the Young-measure reconstruction.

 \paragraph*{Example 4.} In this example taken from \cite{Mishra2017}, we take

 and consider the following initial data:

 prescribed in the computational domain $[-4,4]$ subject to the free boundary conditions.
 The corresponding entropy functions $\eta$ in \eref{linprog-a} are $\eta(u)=\frac{1}{2}u^2$ and $\eta(u)=|u-c|$, where $c$ is a constant satisfying $c\in [u_{\min}, u_{\max}]$.